ghostcorefivem-byte/ghostcorefivem-byte/README.md

 ## ⭐ Support the Work

-If you like the scripts, consider leaving a star — it helps a lot and keeps me motivated.
+If you like the scripts, consider leaving a star or you can buy me a coffee — it helps a lot and keeps me motivated. 😊

+buymeacoffee.com/ghostcorescripts

 ---